Zbeyer/Nora/sylex/sylex.md

 The Grand Phoenix is a celestial entity that the Sanctum views as the ultimate expression of rebirth.
 It is their main object of worship.

-It is a CR 20 Celestial Beast..
+It is a CR 20 Celestial Beast.

 ![The grand phoenix](./assets/The%20grand%20phoenix.jpg)